abc-datacamp/abc-intro-2-git-in-rstudio/chapter3.md

 --- type:RStudioMultipleChoiceExercise lang:r xp:100 skills:1 key:fc4fac8eaa
 ## Tracking files and saving changes II

+Congrats, you've mastered the theory of adding/staging & committing!
+Now, let's actually _do_ it!

-You can **add** the file by clicking on the box next to `myFunctions.R`, so that there is a checkbox there.
-The status should have changed from a question mark to an `A`, indicating that the file has been added to Git.
+1. Add/stage the file by checking the box next to `myFunctions.R`.
+The status should now change to `A`, indicating that the file has been added, i.e. you've announced your intention to submit this file to the Git tracking.
-Remember, adding is nothing more than casually telling Git that you're ready to submit a change.

-To **commit** the file, so that we maintain a history of our script, you will have to click the <strong>Commit</strong> button.
+2. To finally **commit** the file, click the <strong>Commit</strong> button in the Git panel.
 A new window will pop up:

 <center>![load](https://raw.githubusercontent.com/abc-datacamp/abc-intro-2-git-in-rstudio/master/attachments/git_commitWindow.png)</center>

-Note that you <strong>must</strong> enter a commit message before clicking <strong>Commit</strong>.
+3. Note that you <strong>must</strong> enter a commit message before clicking <strong>Commit</strong>.
 Commit messages should be informative and terse so that your future self or a collaborator will get some sort of idea why you thought that change was necessary.
-Enter a commit message (something like, 'Created convert to percent function') and click </strong>Commit</strong>.
+Enter a commit message (something like, 'Created a function to convert to percent') and click </strong>Commit</strong>.

 After clicking </strong>Commit</strong>, a message pops up.
 What does it say?

 *** =instructions
 - ```1 file changed, 6 insertions(+)```